 Cleo, a financial services chatbot, serves as a fantastic example of the impact that chatbot tone of voice can have.
 And exactly how far wrong it can go.

-In February of this year, Cleo’s creators added a tough love option (in celebration of Valentine’s day).
+In February 2019, Cleo’s creators added a tough love option (in celebration of Valentine’s day).
 This option, once activated, completely changed the bot’s tone of voice.
 Cleo would temporarily shift from friendly to sassy.
 Instead of handy advice, she’d give no-holds-barred truths about the user’s spending habits.

 To many, this held connotations of sexual violence — which caused considerable upset when shared on Twitter.